brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/SystemComplianceCheck/README.md

 ## 🛠️ Prerequisites

-Before using these scripts, make sure the following prerequisites are met:
+Before using the scripts in this folder, ensure the following prerequisites are met:

+1. **⚙️ PowerShell**
-- **PowerShell** is enabled on your system.
+   - **Requirement:** PowerShell must be enabled on your system.
-- **Administrative privileges** are required for most scripts.
+   - **Module:** Import the **Active Directory** module if necessary.

+2. **🔑 Administrator Privileges**
-- Some scripts may require **Remote Server Administration Tools (RSAT)** to interact with AD or network services.
+   - **Note:** Some scripts require elevated permissions to uninstall applications and access certain system information.

+3. **🖥️ Remote Server Administration Tools (RSAT)**
+   - **Installation:** Ensure RSAT is installed on your Windows 10/11 workstation to enable remote administration of Windows Servers.
+   - **Usage:** Facilitates the management of Active Directory and other remote server roles.

 ## 📄 Script Descriptions